Vladimir-Urik/web-tools/README.md

      - [CSS Loaders](https://cssloaders.github.io/) `This is a library having a collection of different types of CSS loaders, spinners`
    - Hamburgers:
      - [Jonsuh's Hamburgers](https://jonsuh.com/hamburgers/) `Tasty CSS-animated hamburgers`
+   - Buttons:
+     - [UI Buttons](https://ui-buttons.web.app/) `Collection of hand-picked free HTML and CSS button code examples.
+Updated as of July 2022.
+100 new items.`
+   - Toggles:
+     - [MoreToggles.css](https://jnkkkk.github.io/MoreToggles.css/) `A pure CSS library that provides you with a variety of nice-looking toggles.`

+ - Colors:
+   - [Happy Hues](https://www.happyhues.co/) `See color palette inspiration on a real example website.
+As you click on different palettes every color on this site updates to give you context of how that color could be used for your design or illustration projects.`

  - Charts:
    - [Charts CSS](https://chartscss.org/) `modern CSS framework.
 It uses CSS utility classes to style HTML elements as charts`